JackFlint3/SeaHopper/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-SeaHopper is a standalone Minecraft Datapack Source-to-Source Compiler using its own Syntax to generate Minecraft
+SeaHopper is a standalone Minecraft Datapack Source-to-Source Compiler using its own Syntax to generate Minecraft Datapacks

 #### Latest Release
 `There currently is no release available for download`